-First, let's examine the different kinds of hiking footwear out there.
-It wasn't so long ago that if you were going hiking, the only options available were big, heavy, and clunky full-leather boots.
-Now you can choose from boots, mids, shoes, and even trail runners.
+Not so long ago, the only options available for hiking footwear were big, stiff, heavy, and clunky full-leather boots.
+Thankfully, we can now choose from boots, mids, shoes, and even trail runners when we head out for an adventure.
 Here is a breakdown of the most common footwear worn while hiking and backpacking.

 Trail Running Shoes

-Best Uses: trail running, lightweight hiking and backpacking, short day hikes on easy terrain.
+Best Uses: trail running, lightweight hiking and backpacking (fastpacking), short day hikes on mellow terrain.

-Best Uses: day hikes, hiking, moderate backpacking, long distance lightweight hiking and backpacking.
+Best Uses: day hiking, hiking, moderate backpacking, long-distance lightweight hiking, and backpacking.

-Hiking boots are classified by their height at or above the ankle, harder rubber soles, and durable construction with leather or similar materials.
-A common misconception is that all hiking boots are heavy, but many modern models weigh in around 2-3 pounds, and provide much more support and stability in the ankles than a shoe.
-Hiking boots range on a wide spectrum of light hikers to traditional, heavy-duty backpacking boots.
-Boots are best used when you plan to carry a pack exceeding 20-30 pounds.
-Full-leather boots will need to be "broken-in," or worn on moderate hikes for shorter distances so as to conform to the shape of your foot and soften up, but leather/mesh hybrids might be comfortable enough out of the box to take on a long trip right away.
+Hiking boots are classified by their height at or above the ankle, harder rubber soles, and durable construction.
+A common misconception is that all hiking boots are heavy, but many modern models weigh in at 2-3 pounds per pair and provide much more support and stability in the ankles than a shoe.
+Boots are best for times when you plan to carry a pack exceeding 30 pounds, are moving on very uneven terrain where extra ankle support is required, and on multi-day trips.
+Full-leather boots will need to be "broken-in," or worn on moderate hikes for shorter distances to conform to the shape of your foot and soften up to prevent blisters, but leather/mesh hybrids might be comfortable enough out of the box to take on a long trip right away.

-Best Uses: day hiking (added ankle support), backpacking with loads heavier than 20-30 pounds, hiking in rough terrain or off-trail, spring or summer hiking where you might encounter snow.
+Best Uses: day hiking when added ankle support and protection is required, backpacking with loads heavier than 20-30 pounds, hiking in rough terrain or off-trail, spring or summer hiking where you might encounter snow.